Giddy-eg/us_trades_wiki/Costs.md

 The United States Office of Energy Efficiency and Renewable Energy published [Technical Targets for Stationary Fuel Cell Systems](https://www.energy.gov/eere/fuelcells/doe-technical-targets-fuel-cell-systems-stationary-combined-heat-and-power).
 This listed the installation cost of combined heat and power fuel cell systems operating on natural gas.
 We assumed this number to be the capital cost for stationary hydrogen fuel cell systems.

 ### Power to Gas
+The Hydrogen Program from the [Energy.Gov](https://www.hydrogen.energy.gov/) published [Cost of Electrolytic Hydrogen Production with Existing Technology](https://www.hydrogen.energy.gov/pdfs/20004-cost-electrolytic-hydrogen-production.pdf) in the DOE Hydrogen and Fuel Cells Program Record on September 14, 2020.
+The document contains the current and future capital cost for P2G PEM which is used in our model.
 ## Fixed Cost
 ### NREL Database
 The fixed cost for all NREL technologies was found by filtering the `core_metric_parameter` by Fixed Operation and Maintence (Fixed O&M).
 This Operations and Maintenance figure includes insurance, property taxes, site security, and project management fees for example.
 The complete list can be found on the [NREL Definitions Page](https://atb.nrel.gov/electricity/2020/definitions.php)